-Free chlorine levels of the treated water are monitored continuously at the discharge point of the Water Treatment Facility.
-In the distribution system, free chlorine is checked twice weekly at various locations.
+Free chlorine levels of the treated water are continuously monitored at the discharge point of the Water Treatment Facilities and in the distribution system.
+Distribution system free chlorine residuals are also checked weekly at various locations during sampling.
 As a target, free chlorine residual within the distribution system should be above 0.20 mg/L. A free chlorine level lower than 0.05 mg/L must be reported and corrective action taken.
-There were no reportable incidents in 2022.
-A summary of the chlorine residual readings is provided in the table below in section 4.2.
+A summary of the chlorine residual readings is provided in the table below.
+There was one adverse condition in 2023.
+The corrective for which is summarized in section 6.2.